Coffee’s first introduction into the human species is difficult to pinpoint, but there’s a few interesting stories which explain how.

 When did people start drinking coffee?
 Well, we can’t tell for certain, but looking back at the records we know who the earliest people to drink coffee were.

 Ethiopian ancestors of the Kaffa Province were the first to use the energetic properties of the coffee bean.
-Tribesmen who were going out on a day’s hunt, often running many kilometers, would drink coffee to give them energy and to help with hunger.
+Tribesmen who were going out on a day’s hunt, often running many kilometres, would take with them little edible balls filled with caffeine.

 Islamic Religious Practices